 Remember that a holiday is your opportunity to relax too, so take a look at the proposed itinerary below listing just one or two activities per day for an easygoing pace.
-Note that due to Niue’s limited flight schedule, this itinerary has you flying in on a Friday and leaving on a Monday (Niue time).
+Note that due to Niue’s reduced flight schedule, this itinerary may not compatible with current flights – check the flight schedule in Which Airlines Fly to Niue?

 - Day 1 – Arrive in Niue and check-in at your accommodation